 To the victims of spousal rape, God’s Word offers care and compassion.
 The Bible often speaks about God’s helping the needy and vulnerable.
 Jesus invites victims of crime and other burden-bearers to approach Him and find support: “Jesus said, ‘Come to me, all of you who are weary and carry heavy burdens, and I will give you rest’” (Matthew 11:28, NLT).

 To those who have committed spousal rape, first, repent of your sin before God.
 Second, seek the forgiveness of your spouse for the great wrong you have done.
-Third, seek out a godly counsellor who can guide you into a biblical view of marriage and sex.
+Third, seek out a godly counselor who can guide you into a biblical view of marriage and sex.
 You need God’s grace, and, thankfully, God is willing to extend it (1 John 1:9).